 The ‘robots’ don’t think in a pure sense.
 In most cases, this is not artificial intelligence at work.
 The process involves investment concepts and approach(es) and then mountains of computer programming applied so that the robo platforms can follow the direction of the human financial gurus who set the course for each robo advisor.
 The Chief Investment Officers and their teams can and do also make adjustments on the fly.

-The first robo advisor that we’ll look at is Tangerine Investments.
-Tangerine is often missed by those who review Canadian robo advisors, and that is more than ironic as Tangerine Investments is the original robo advisor in Canada and it is the robo advisor with the most assets under management at over $3.5 billion.
+Tangerine Investments is often missed by those who review Canadian robo advisors, and that is more than ironic as Tangerine Investments is the original robo advisor in Canada.
+They now have over $4 billion in assets under management second only to Wealthsimple.

-I’ll start with Tangerine as I know the service and the products and the clients quite well.
 I was an Investment Funds Advisor with Tangerine Investments for over 5 years.
 I also assisted in the training of the advisory group.
-Out of the gate you might recognize that there are humans in the mix – advisors.
-And yes this is a robo advisory service at its core but if you ever want to talk to a real live (and real nice) human you can pick up the phone and call one of my friends.
-During working hours of 8 am to 8 pm Eastern you can usually engage in an online chat service as well if you want that human touch without having to pick up the phone.
+Out of the gate you might recognize that there are humans in the mix – investment advisors.
+And yes this is a robo advisor service at its core but if you ever want to talk to a real live (and real nice) human you can pick up the phone and call one of my friends.
+You can call during working hours of 8 am to 8 pm Eastern.
+You can engage in an online chat as well if you want that human touch without having to pick up the phone.

 The most unique characteristic of Tangerine Investments is that the investment is a mutual fund.
 This is the only robo advisor that offers a mutual fund investment portfolio.
 What that means is that the regulatory body overseeing the process and operation also includes the MFDA or Mutual Fund Dealers Association of Canada.